 Patients who are under the age of 18 may not be suitable candidates for dental implants.
 To achieve the desired outcome, the jaw must be fully developed at the time of implant surgery.

 If the jaw grows or changes after the implants have been placed, it can have a negative effect on treatment.

 Each patient experiences growth and development at different rates.
 Therefore, dental implant candidacy will be determined on a case-by-case basis by Dr. Damon.

 If your teen is missing a tooth, we can offer temporary solutions until he or she is old enough to receive an implant.
 For example, we may recommend a Maryland bridge, Essix retainer, or temporary partial until they have reached full development.

 In simple terms, there is no upper age limit for receiving dental implants.
 However, there are certain factors that may hinder eligibility for some patients.

 Contrary to popular belief, there are plenty of older patients who qualify for implants.
-During a visit at our practice, your doctor can help you determine if this treatment option is right for you.
+During a visit at our practice, Dr. Damon and Dr. Blankenship can help you determine if this treatment option is right for you.

 If you are considering dental implants and you are wondering if your age affects your eligibility, schedule a consultation at our practice.
 Reach out to a team member by calling 817 336 2121 or You can also contact us online anytime.